kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 Major releases happen every three years, minor releases are aimed at every 3-4 months, with additional patch releases as necessary.

-The primary difference between a major and a minor release is that deprecated features are only removed at major releases, and major releases come with a bump in minimal compiler version requirements, and an updated minimum ISO C++ standard version.
+The primary difference between a major and a minor release is that deprecated features are only removed at major releases, and major releases come with a bump in minimal compiler version requirements and an updated minimum ISO C++ standard version.
-Other than that, there is no difference in planning and execution of major and minor releases.
+Other than that, there is no difference in the planning and execution of major and minor releases.

-The difference of patch releases to minor and major releases is that patch releases  will generally only contain bugfixes, and not new capabilities.
+In contrast to major and minor releases, patch releases generally only contain bug fixes and no new capabilities.

-At the beginning of a release cycle the Kokkos Core leadership will determine high priority thrusts for the release cycle.
+At the beginning of a release cycle, the Kokkos Core leadership will determine high-priority thrusts for the release cycle.
 Furthermore, each team member will make a list of their personal priorities for the release cycle.
 The priorities are discussed and refined at the Kokkos developer meeting and collected in internal documents.